Programs and Services

 Videoconferencing is used every day in WA to link patients in regional WA with specialists in Perth and regional hospitals.
-Diabetes Telehealth uses this same infrastructure around the state, concentrating on diabetes education and support.
+Diabetes WA’s Telehealth Service uses this same infrastructure around the state, concentrating on diabetes education and support.

 What happens during a telehealth consultation?

-You can expect an appointment to very similar to a face-to-face consultation where you can talk about your diabetes, ask questions or raise concerns.
-You can also have a support person or other members of your healthcare team join you for your appointment.
+You can expect an appointment to be very similar to a face-to-face consultation where you can talk about your diabetes, ask questions or raise concerns.
+You can also have a support person or other members of your healthcare team join you for your telehealth appointment.